JStumpp/awesome-android/readme.md

 ### Chat & Messaging

 - [Applozic Android Chat SDK](https://github.com/AppLozic/Applozic-Android-SDK) - Android Chat and Messaging SDK for adding real time chat and in-app messaging into your android application.

+#### Custom Dialog

+- [MediaRecorderDialog](https://github.com/alhazmy13/MediaRecorderDialog) - Cutome Dialog to recoder audio, store it and play it in your phone.
+- [HijriDatePicker](https://github.com/alhazmy13/HijriDatePicker) - offers a hijri (Islamic Calendar) Date Picker designed on Google's Material Design Principals For Pickers.

 ### Other